-Void Network proudly publishes the essay “Trance Dance / Ritual and Belief” by the Anthropologist Phd.
+Void Network proudly publishes the essay “Trance Dance / Ritual and Belief” by the anthropologist Phd.
 Panagiotis Papadimitropoulos.
-The essay is a part of the book “Sonic Resistance” that is under construction by the Voidness Publications and will be published in next months in Greek language, edited by Tasos Sagris featuring essays by George Samantas, Panagiotis Papadimitopoulos, Yiannis Raouzeos, Tasos Sagris and others, about dance youth culture and the history of rave underground resistance in Greece and other countries The artwork of the post is created by Fotis Kouzinos
+The essay is a part of the open dialogue “Sonic Resistance” that is taking place in the creative sphere of Void Network by Tasos Sagris, George Samantas, Panagiotis Papadimitopoulos, Yiannis Raouzeos, and others, about dance youth culture and the history of rave underground resistance in Greece and other countries.

 Trance Dance / Ritual and Belief